mattlinares/mattlinares.github.io/_posts/2014-07-28-beyond-annotating-the-web.md

 <a href="http://www.w3.org/2014/annotation/diagrams/annotation-architecture.svg">Annotations on articles turn reader's comments into surgical probes</a>, putting insights right next to the words they target. <a href="http://storyk.it/annotations-for-better-facts/">There's reason to believe that annotations systems, done well</a>, could <em>Wiki the whole web</em>, bringing collective thinking to every item on the internet.

 The <a href="http://hypothes.is">hypothes.is</a> project aims to do that as a webwide, independent, user-voted annotations platform.
 When you visit a page, their browser extension flanks it with user thoughts, even if it has no comments sections, or has some other obstacle to <em>reader</em> contributions.

-Websites can also build it right in, which is why you see the sidebar in the right margin here.
+Websites can also build it right in, which is why you see the sidebar in the right margin here on this site.
+Try it out by clicking and commenting.
+That comment will be hosted elsewhere outside of my control.

 <!-- <div class="image-right-box large"><a href="http://www.w3.org/2014/annotation/diagrams/annotation-architecture.svg"><img class="image-right" src='/images/hopehamper.jpg'></a>
 	<p>The annotations <em>superstructure</em>: every URL accompanied by annotations and more.</p>